The graveyard of abandoned growth projects

 Does relatedness mean I need an accountability partner?

 Not necessarily.
 Relatedness means growth efforts sustained by social connection outperform isolated ones.
-Research on online learning communities suggests that even digital relatedness – participating in an asynchronous forum or sharing progress in a group chat – provides measurable motivation benefits compared to purely solitary practice.
+Studies on online learning suggest that even digital relatedness – participating in an asynchronous forum or sharing progress in a group chat – can provide motivation benefits compared to purely solitary practice, though the effect size varies by context and platform.
 The goal is belonging, not external accountability.
 One person who understands what you are working on is often enough.

 What is the Needs Diagnostic?